Why Ads Still Appear in Some YouTube MOD APK Versions (Explained)

 Most YouTube MOD versions require MicroG for login and sync.

-But MicroG updates slower than official Google frameworks.
+But MicroG updates more slowly than official Google frameworks.

 If MicroG is outdated, some MOD features do not activate correctly.